alasco-tech/alasco-tech.github.io/_posts/2022-01-07-custom-user-model.md

 We could have also renamed the database table after the takeover, from `auth_user` to the default name of `core_user`.
 This is doable by just removing the `db_table` in the Meta options.
 However, we decided not to do so as of now, as that would have broken a number of queries we're running in other external tools.

-As a final touch of code cleanup, we decided to start referring directly to our new User model, instead of doing it implicitly via `settings.AUTH_USER_MODEL` or `django.contrib.auth.get_user_model()`.
-This goes against the prescription of [certain section of the Django documentation](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#referencing-the-user-model), but our codebase was actually never intended to run in user agnostic situations, so we decided that we were not gaining any benefit from the indirection.
+As a final touch of cleanup, we decided to start referring directly to our new User model, instead of doing it implicitly via `settings.AUTH_USER_MODEL` or `django.contrib.auth.get_user_model()`.
+While the abstraction had made the transition easier and is actually prescribed by [certain section of the Django documentation](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#referencing-the-user-model), we had by then settled for the definitive User model, so we decided that we were not gaining any benefit from the indirection.
 Hopefully, we will not regret this decision in the future, otherwise, we will diligently write about it 😆.

 ## Merging User and Profile models